Back to blog

 • Reference letters from existing banks

-Alternative: fintech banking (Wise Business, Mercury, Airwallex) is increasingly viable for offshore companies.
-The limitations — lower transaction limits, less lending — may not matter for your use case.
+Fintech alternatives (Wise Business, Mercury, Airwallex) are increasingly viable for offshore companies.
+Their main constraints — lower transaction limits and limited lending — are immaterial for many service businesses.

 • Separate bank accounts (never mix personal and corporate funds)